• Europes biggest bike selection

 • Comfort: The Reynolds 725 steel frame provides a smooth and comfortable ride, while the geometry ensures stability and control on rough terrain.

-• Performance: With disc brakes and wide tire clearance, the Croix de Fer handles varied terrains with ease and ensures reliable stopping power.
+• Performance: With disc brakes and wide tire clearance, the Croix de Fer easily handles varied terrain and ensures reliable stopping power.

 • Durability: The Reynolds 725 chromoly steel frame is renowned for its strength and resilience, making it a durable option for all kinds of adventures.